EnterpriseDB/tpa/INSTALL.md

 Python and modules
 ------------------

-You must have Python 2.7.x installed.

-Install any packages needed to get pip and virtualenv working.
-For example, on Debian, install python-pip and python-virtualenv.
+Install Python 2.7.x and any packages needed to get pip and virtualenv working.
+For example, on Debian, install python2.7, python-pip, and python-virtualenv.

 You will need recent versions of the following Python modules:

+* PyYAML
 * jinja2
 * boto
 * PyCrypto